Skip to main content

 If you've read The End Begins, the first book in the The Day Draws Near series (previously The Seven Trilogy) by Sara Davison, The Darkness Deepens takes you further as this sequel further delves into Jesse and Meryn's story.
 I wouldn't say that this book is a standalone book as it builds upon the previous one, but I would say that reading the first book will certainly whet your appetite for this one as you find out what's next.

-I am grateful to the publisher, Mountain Brook Ink, for providing me with a complimentary copy of this book.
+Many thanks to Mountain Brook Ink for providing a complimentary copy of this book for review consideration.
 All opinions are my own.

 Book Synopsis